Humanitarian Crisis in the Sahel

 Launched in May 2018 with initial financial support from the European Commission's Directorate-General for Civil Protection and European Humanitarian Aid Operations (DG - ECHO), the regional RRM project has just received support from the Bill and Melinda Gates Foundation.
 This financial support is in addition to that of ALIMA's partners in this initiative: United States Agency for International Development (USAID) and the Ministry of Europe and Foreign Affairs - Crisis and Support Centre (CDCS).

 ALIMA (The Alliance for International Medical Action) is an alliance of African doctors who work to transform humanitarian medicine to provide quality care to the most vulnerable people in emergencies or recurrent crises.
 Placing the patient at the heart of our strategic vision, ALIMA is based on inclusive governance, and works in partnership with local and national medical organizations and international research institutes.
 Based in Dakar, Senegal, ALIMA has treated more than 4 million patients in 14 countries, since its creation in 2009, and has launched more than 15 research projects on malnutrition, malaria, the Ebola virus and Lassa fever.

-(i)This information is from an external source (The Alliance for International Medical Action (ALIMA)).
+(i)Source/Reference: The Alliance for International Medical Action (ALIMA).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.